• Skip to primary navigation

 • 1 cup sweet corn, cooked (frozen, canned, fire-roasted, etc.)

-• 15 oz. can white beans (I use cannellini)
+• 15 oz. can cannellini beans

 • 2 cups fresh baby spinach